-An NIMH-wide priority in FY 2004 will be the enthusiastic pursuit of research and related activities that will complement and further the efforts of the President's New Freedom Commission on Mental Health.
-The Commission is in the process of completing a comprehensive study of the U.S. mental health service delivery system, including the public and private sectors, and will submit its Report and recommendations to the President in mid-FY 2003.
-While the Report will focus on recommended improvements in the Nation's mental health service system, its findings will serve to identify research questions of interest to policymakers, clinicians, and consumers of mental health services as well as to NIMH.
-The Commission's report also will encourage and facilitate development of more effective bridges between the Institute and the services community.
+An NIMH-wide priority in FY 2005 will be the enthusiastic pursuit of research and related activities that will complement and further the efforts of the President's New Freedom Commission on Mental Health.
+The Commission completed a comprehensive study of the U.S. mental health service delivery system, including the public and private sectors, and will submit its Report and recommendations to the President in FY 2003.
+The Commission's report also encourages more effective bridges between the Institute and the services community.
 NIMH research has increased our understanding of the mental health consequences of traumatic events, including natural disasters and human-caused events, and efforts are underway to enhance existing epidemiological and clinical research studies by adding questions relevant to the impact of the recent disasters.